Borknab/cs4245-project/docs/index.md

 <p align="center">Table 3: Hyperparameters from the original LSTM model and the tuned GRU model</p>

 <p align="justify">
-The main differnce between the two configuration is the size of the hidden layers in the dense output module.
+The main difference between the two configuration is the size of the hidden layers in the dense output module.
 This suggests when forgoing the cell state, the complexity of the dense network must be increased.
 Furthermore, the decrease in dropout suggests that too much information was lost when using high dropout.
 This also suggests that information which was contained in the cell state was indeed lost, and the dropout needed to be reduced as a consequence.
 </p>

 ### Transformer and GRU: Quantitative results
 <p align="justify">
 To compare the performance of the models we have plotted the RMSE of the models for each year.
 As in the paper, the results are averaged over two runs to account for the random initialization and dropout during training.
 Models are always trained on all previous years.
-The results demonstrate that Gaussian Processes improve the performance of the models, and decreases the variance of the results.
 </p>

 <table align="center" style="display: revert-layer; width: 93%;">